drmwnrafi/notesonanything/docs/maths/probability/binom_dist.md

 # **Binomial Distribution and Multinomial Distribution**

-This usefull when calculating how many our probability of 5 cards out of 52 with 10 independent trails.
-Use Binomial Distribution if there only 2 possible outcomes (Bernoulli trials) in each trial (success and failure), e.g we want all 5 cards to be hearts.
-Multinomial Distibution if there more than 2 possible outcomes, e.g we want 3 hearts, 1 spade, and 1 diamond, so there are 3 possible outcomes (hearts, spades, and diamonds).
+This is useful when calculating the probability of drawing 5 cards out of 52 with 10 independent trials.
+Use the Binomial Distribution if there are only 2 possible outcomes (Bernoulli trials) in each trial (success and failure), e.g., if we want all 5 cards to be hearts.
+Use the Multinomial Distribution if there are more than 2 possible outcomes, e.g., if we want 3 hearts, 1 spade, and 1 diamond, which involve 3 possible outcomes (hearts, spades, and diamonds).

 ## **The Binomial**

-For a [recall](../intro_probs/), to calculate samples `r` out of `n` when order doesn't matter and w/o replacement we use $\binom {n}{r}$ this is {==Binomial Coefficient==}.
-Binomial coefficent calculate by following equation:
+For a [recall](../intro_probs/), to calculate the number of samples `r` out of `n` when order doesn't matter and w/o replacement we use $\binom {n}{r}$,  which is the {==Binomial Coefficient==}.
+Binomial coefficent is calculated using the following equation:

 $$
 \binom{n}{\underbrace{n-k, k}_{\text{2-groups}}}=\binom{n}{k}=\frac{n!}{(n-r)!r!}
 $$

-To expand the expression of n-order polynomial function, we use {==Binomial Theorem==}.
+To expand the expression of $n$-th order polynomial function, we use {==Binomial Theorem==}:

 $$
 (x+y)^n = \sum^n_{k=0} \binom{n}{k}x^k y^{n-k}
 $$

-Above equation leads us to Pascal's Triangle.
+This leads us to Pascal's Triangle:

 $$
 \begin{matrix}